 AWeber Pricing and Plans

 The Free version is perfect to get started and test the platform.
 There’s a 500 contact limit and you can send up to 3,000 emails a month.
-You also get a free migration, 24/7 live chat support, and can call the Help Desk during office hours.
+You also get live chat and email support.

 AWeber Review Wrap-Up: Is it the Right Newsletter Service For You?